 We have a contingency fee agreement with all of our Workers’ Compensation and Personal Injury clients.
-Our fee is based on a percentage of what we obtain for you, and we will not charge you any fee unless and until we settle your case, prevent the loss of your benefits or obtain benefits for you.
+Our fee is based on a percentage of what we obtain for you, and we will not charge you any fee unless and until we settle your case, prevent the loss of your benefits, or obtain benefits for you.

-Work-Related Injury or Illness: Your illness or injury occurs as a direct result of your employment activities or while you were performing work-related duties.
+Workplace Injury or Illness: Your illness or injury occurs as a direct result of your employment activities or while you were performing work-related duties.

 Timely Reporting: You must report your injury or illness to your employer within 120 days from the date of the incident or from the date you became aware of a work-related illness.